 Puppet Server also relies on Logback to manage, rotate, and archive Server log files.
-Logback archives Server logs when they exceed 200MB.
-Also, when the total size of all Server logs exceeds 1GB, Logback automatically deletes the oldest logs.
+Logback archives Server logs when they exceed 200MB, and when the total size of all Server logs exceeds 1GB, it automatically deletes the oldest logs.

-Logback is heavily configurable.
-If you need something more specialized than a unified log file, it may be possible to obtain.
-See Configuring Puppet Server for more details.
+Logback is heavily configurable; if you need something more specialized than a unified log file, you can probably get it.
+See the configuration docs for info on configuring logging.

-Finally, any errors that happen before logging is set up or cause the logging system to die, displays in journalctl.
+Finally, there's a special "daemon" log file used only for errors that happen before logging is set up or which cause the logging system to die.
+This file can be found at

 By default, Puppet Server handles SSL termination automatically.

-For network configurations that require external SSL termination (e.g. with a hardware load balancer), additional configuration is required.
+In network configurations that require external SSL termination (e.g. with a hardware load balancer), you'll need to configure a few other things.
 See the External SSL Termination page for details.
-In summary, you must:
+In summary, you'll need to:

 Configure Puppet Server to use HTTP instead of HTTPS.